 Select the Pause button to pause the deployment.
-In the paused state, prediction requests and stability requests are unavailable.
+In the paused state, prediction requests, stability requests, service metrics, and storage metrics are unavailable.

-Delete
+Delete I

 Select the Delete button to remove a deployment.
 When a deployment is removed, all historical data are also removed.